Sam-Varghese/Notes/Web-Devlopment/HTML5/html_notes.md

     <h1 title="This is heading title">Heading</h1>
     <p title="This is para title">
-      Please hover the mouse over to h1 as well as this para to notice functioning of the title attribute.
+      Please hover the mouse over to h1 as well as this para to notice functioning of the title property.
     </p>
   </body>
 </html>